THE LAW GOVERNING THE USE OF DEADLY FORCE IN PENNSYLVANIA

 -

-InstructorInstructors: The Rangemaster is Peter Georgiades.
+InstructorInstructors: TThe Rangemaster is Peter Georgiades.
 Peter has 25+ years’ experience teaching firearms and defensive tactics.
 He has been certified to instruct by the NRA (rifle, pistol, shotgun, and personal protection), the State of Arizona (issued CCW Instructor Cert.
 No. 8769268), and by OSG as a contact distance defense instructor.
 Peter’s training as an instructor (as distinct from firearms training) includes the Gunsite Law Enforcement Carbine Instructor Cert.
 Course, Marksman's Enterprise 3-day instructor courses (carbine and pistol), and the LLC "Contact Weapons Defense Instructor" program.
 His most important training, however, has been working hundreds of hours directly under experienced, professional instructors.
 Other experienced range officers will assist.
-The instructors and staff have collectively accrued several thousand hours of formal training from experienced, professional firearms instructors.

 -